tezos/tezos-mirror/docs/developer/proposal_testing.rst

 Preparing the migration comprises the following steps:

-1. `snapshot` the Alpha protocol,
+1. `snapshot` the Alpha protocol, if so wished,
-2. link the snapshot Alpha protocol in the build system,
+2. link the snapshot Alpha protocol in the build system, if we wished to snapshot the Alpha protocol,
 3. set `user-activated upgrade` that will trigger the migration at a given level,
-4. patch the snapshot Alpha protocol to obtain a `yes-node` that can fake baker signatures, if we wish to import the context from Mainnet,
+4. patch the shell to obtain a `yes-node` that can fake baker signatures, if we wish to import the context from Mainnet,
 5. create a `yes-wallet` that stores such fake signatures, if we wish to import the context from Mainnet,
-6. compile the snapshot Alpha protocol, and
+6. compile the project, and
 7. import a context from Mainnet, if so wished.

-Steps 1--7 can be batched by invoking the script ``./scripts/prepare_migration_test.sh`` in the way we explain below.
+Steps 1--7 can be batched by invoking the script ``scripts/prepare_migration_test.sh`` in the way we explain below.
 Alternatively, each of the steps above can be performed individually by invoking the corresponding commands/scripts that we detail in the rest of the section.